US-Bangla Airlines

-US-Bangla Airlines (ইউএস বাংলা এয়ারলাইন্স) is a privately owned Bangladeshi airline headquartered in Dhaka and based at Shahjalal International Airport under the umbrella companies of US-Bangla Group.
+US-Bangla Airlines (ইউএস বাংলা এয়ারলাইন্স) is the largest airline in Bangladesh by fleet size.
+It is headquartered in Dhaka and based at Shahjalal International Airport under the umbrella companies of US-Bangla Group.

-The airline is the largest private airline in Bangladesh in terms of fleet size and overall second largest airline after the flag carrier Biman Bangladesh Airlines.
-Though Airlines is the flagship company of the parent US-Bangla Group, it owns numerous businesses in other industries such as real estate, education, media, electronics, consumer foods.

 History

+Foundation and early years

 US-Bangla Airlines commenced operations with domestic flights on 17 July 2014.
-Initially, the airline launched two domestic destinations, Chittagong and Jessore from its hub in Dhaka.
-Flights to Cox's Bazar from Dhaka were launched in August.
-In October, the airline launched flights to Saidpur.
+Initially, the airline launched two domestic destinations, Chittagong and Jessore, from its hub in Dhaka.
+Flights from Dhaka to Cox's Bazar were launched in August and to Saidpur in October.

-In July 2016, the airline announced plans to phase in its first three Boeing 737-800 aircraft in September of the same year, and to subsequently launch new international routes, for example to Singapore and Dubai.
+In July 2016, the airline announced plans to phase in its first three Boeing 737-800 aircraft in September of the same year, and to subsequently launch international routes, for example to Singapore and Dubai.

 On 29 April 2019, the airline started flights to Guangzhou, becoming the first Bangladeshi airline to operate flights to China.

 The airline started flights from Dhaka to Chennai (via Chittagong) on 31 March 2019 also becoming first Bangladeshi airline carrier to operate flights to Southern India.

 In February 2019, US-Bangla Airlines announced an order for four ATR 72-600 aircraft, to be used on domestic flights.
 On 22 March 2019, the first aircraft was delivered from Toulouse to Dhaka via El Dabaa and Muscat.

-In September 2019, US-Bangla Airlines become the second largest airline after Biman Bangladesh Airlines, in Bangladesh in terms of fleet size.
+By September 2019, US-Bangla Airlines had become the second largest airline in terms of fleet size in Bangladesh, after the national flag carrier Biman Bangladesh Airlines.

+Development since 2020

-The airline was supposed to start direct flights from Sylhet to other Bangladeshi cities such as Chittagong, Cox's Bazar and Jessore, as well as a flight from Chittagong to Jessore, in order to make the city of Sylhet more accessible, from mid 2020.
+The airline was supposed to start direct flights from Sylhet to other Bangladeshi cities such as Chittagong, Cox's Bazar and Jessore, as well as a flight from Chittagong to Jessore, in order to make the city of Sylhet more accessible, from mid-2020.
 The airline also announced its plans to add four more international routes to Abu Dhabi, Colombo and Malé in the beginning of 2021.
-However the plan was hit by COVID-19 pandemic.
+However, these plans were postponed as a result of the COVID-19 pandemic.

-Plan of expansion

-In November 2021, a senior authority of the airline expressed the plan of expansion of the airlines for both of its destinations fleets, as the airline is willing to add seven new international routes, i.e. Jeddah, Dammam, Medina, Riyadh, Sharjah, Abu Dhabi, Kuwait, Colombo, Sydney, New Delhi, Hyderabad etc. from Dhaka.
+In November 2021, a senior authority of the airline expressed the plan of expansion of the airline for both of its destinations and its fleet, as the airline is willing to add seven new international routes, i.e. Jeddah, Dammam, Medina, Riyadh, Sharjah, Abu Dhabi, Kuwait, Colombo, Sydney, New Delhi, Hyderabad etc. from Dhaka.

-The airline also planning to introduce Dhaka–New York flight in 2023, if Bangladesh earn Civil Aviation Category–I by 2022.
-Subsequently, few destinations in Europe, i.e. London, Paris, Amsterdam and Rome are being planned to be introduced by 2023.
-The airline will also add 06-08 widebody aircraft to its fleet by 2023.
+The airline is also planning to introduce Dhaka–New York flight in future, if Bangladesh earned Civil Aviation Category–I. Subsequently, a few destinations in Europe, i.e. London, Paris, Amsterdam and Rome are being planned to be introduced by 2024 with its newly acquired Airbus A330-300.

+On 9 February 2024, the airline received its first wide-body aircraft, an Airbus A330-300 leased from Hi Fly (airline)'s Maltese division.
+It has 436 seats in all Economy class configurations.
+The airline also has plans to acquire another one.
+The airline plans to use these fleets in routes to cities in Middle Eastern countries including Saudi Arabia, Kuwait, and Bahrain, and also for Hajj flights.